Jvaa26/Dash_DataViz/Readme.md

 * pandas
 * plotly

-You can install these packages by running the following command: pip install dash dash_bootstrap_components pandas plotly
+You can install these packages by running the following commands: pip install pipreqs pipreqs paht/to/requeriments.txt

 # Usage
 To run the app, simply run the app.py script in a Python environment with the required packages installed.
 The app will start running on a local web server, and you can access it by navigating to the URL provided by the console output.